 The tourist industry had a big boost to attract visitors when the railway opened in 1844 and the following year the Wellington pier opened and the Britannia pier in 1858.

-The tourist trade began to thrive more and more, as holiday makers began to bring more income than many other industries.
+The tourist trade began to thrive increasingly, as holiday makers began to bring more income than many other industries.
 It was good to see the original architecture and history on our visit.

-Great Yarmouth in winter was indeed a great location for a spontaneous family get together and a wonderful place to meet up for dinner and warm up after a beach walk, good memories were created on our Norfolk coast adventure.
+Great Yarmouth in winter was indeed a fantastic location for a spontaneous family get together and a wonderful place to meet up for dinner and warm up after a beach walk, some amazing memories were created on our Norfolk coast adventure.